Wild Sri Lanka

 • Visit Sinharaja Rainforest and Dickwella Beach

-• Enjoy the benefit of naturalist guides throughout the tour
+• Enjoy the benefit of a naturalist guide accompanying the group throughout the tour

 • Travel by private bus, boat and 4×4